 2.6.
 If you do not pay us for the Services in accordance with these Terms and Conditions, we may, in addition to any other rights which we have under these Terms and Conditions:

-2.6.1. charge interest on the outstanding amount (as well after as before judgement) on a day to day basis at an annual rate of 4% above Lloyds Bank Plc’s base rate from time to time applicable until the sum due is paid.
+2.6.1. charge interest on the outstanding amount (as well after as before judgment) on a day to day basis at an annual rate of 4% above Lloyds Bank Plc’s base rate from time to time applicable until the sum due is paid.

 2.6.2. withhold further deliveries and/or suspend performance of the Services until arrangements as to payment or credit have been established on terms which are satisfactory to us.

 2.6.3. immediately terminate the contract between you and us.
 We will contact you in writing to tell you this.